Thursday, November 21, 2024

 RAM 8GB RAM 16GB 32-64GB

-For those working with autoCAD in 2D ((maps, countours, circuit design,etc) you can ignore the table and grab any laptop of your liking with a RECENT CPU
+For those working with autoCAD in 2D (maps, countours, circuit design,etc) you can ignore the table and grab any laptop that has a recent CPU (those recommended in the table or the table at the end of section)

-b) Medium: Most ( (mechanical, aeronautical)) engineers will need this much.
+b) Medium: Most 3D engineers (by this i mean mechanical, aeronautical, civil) will need this much.

-If you’re doing it all on your own you probably want a desktop with as much vRAM as possible Ada RTX 5000.
+If you’re doing it all on your own you probably want a desktop with as much vRAM as possible such as the Ada RTX 5000 (16GB vRAM).

 CPU